GaoLabXDU/Beaconet/README.md

     meta = pd.read_csv("data/DC_cell_meta.csv", index_col=0)
     meta = meta.reindex(list(dfs[0].index)+list(dfs[1].index))
 ```
 2. correction and save the result.
-The dfs is a list of DataFrame. the cells come from the same batch is organized in the same DataFrame.The correction function returns the corrected data.
+The 'dfs' is a list of DataFrame. the cells come from the same batch is organized in the same DataFrame.The correction function returns the corrected data.
 ```python
     result=correction(dfs)
     result.to_csv("test.csv")